Thandayuthapani Temples, Chettikulam: Festival

 10 day Panguni Uthiram festival in March–April with Mandakapadi and car procession each day drawing crowd in lakhs; 10 day Thaipoosam car festival; festivals to the steps of the temple on the first day of chithirai month – April–May with lamp puja for each step; Vaikasi Visakam-conch abishek with special pujas in May–June, 7 day Aipasi Skanda Sashi festival in October–November with a Laksharchana (chanting the thousand names of the Lord 100 times repeatedly) are the festivals celebrated in the temple.

-Temple's Speciality
+Speciality

 The presiding deity is a swayambumurthi.
 On 3rd, 4th and 5th days of Masi (February–March) the rays of setting Sun fall on the deity.
 During the setting time, the rays will fall on the deity from foot to the face.
 Lord Dhandayuthapani graces here with hair in His head.
 The idol is 4 feet tall holding a sugarcane with 11 parting lines called kanukkal, a form nowhere available in Muruga temples.